gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 # |      [Requesting program interpreter: /clang0-tools/lib/ld-musl-x86_64.so.1]
 ```

-### `6` - NetBSD's Curses
+### `6` - NetBSD Curses
 > #### `0.3.2` or newer
-> The NetBSD's Curses package contains libraries for terminal-independent handling of character screens.
+> The NetBSD Curses package contains libraries for terminal-independent handling of character screens.

 > **Required!** To build Stage-0 Clang/LLVM and most programs that depends on `-ltinfo` or `-lterminfo` linker's flags.
 ```bash